vacancy/SceneGraphParser/README.md

 ```

 ## Specification of the graph
-We use the pure pythonic `dict` and `list` to represents a graph.
-Although this flexibility may bring coding issues, we choose this representation because:
+We use the pure pythonic `dict` and `list` to represent a graph.
+Although this flexibility may bring some unwanted issues, we prefer this representation because:
-  1. currently, the tool is still being developed, these APIs are subject to any change.
+  1. currently, the tool is still being developed, these APIs are subject to change.
   2. this makes the tool easy to be integrated into any python-based projects.
 You don't need to care about pickling/unpickling the results.
 Use it anywhere in your code!

 The generated scene graphs match the following spec: